Emon177277/Blockchain-Assignment/README.md

 ~~~
 truffle compile
 ~~~
 - above line will compile both of the smart contracts in the contracts folder.
 (running truffle init provided one default contract which I didn't delete)

+- The name of my smart contract for this project is __'Escrow.sol'__.

 ___Step 4 : Run the Network___
 - from the __'Solidity Task'__ folder run the command below in the terminal/cmd.